pantheon-systems/documentation/source/_docs/platform-considerations.md

 If you're a Windows user, consider using a virtualization tool like [VirtualBox](https://www.virtualbox.org/){.external} to run a virtualized 'nix-type environment for tools like Terminus.

 ## `php.ini`
-`php.ini` cannot be customized or overridden on the platform.
-See [Securely Working with phpinfo](/docs/phpinfo) for more information on PHP configuration.
+`php.ini` cannot be customized or overridden on the Platform.
+See [Securely Working with phpinfo](/docs/phpinfo/) for more information on PHP configuration.